Xelo04/Mindful-Media/README.md

 to do:
-repair to be more reusable: navbar, footer, TeamMemberSlider, userStoryForm? button to clear all the filters make sure that page refresh wont reset filters email templates!!! add margin to the filters in userStoryForm and change the placeholder to the name of question check every component that have matching its purpose description update questions make sure that footer will be always on bottom
+repair to be more reusable: navbar, footer, TeamMemberSlider, userStoryForm? make sure that page refresh wont reset filters email templates!!! check every component that have matching its purpose description make sure that footer will be always on bottom